Zihlwele/qe-todolist/QE_todolist_Automation/cypress/integration/README.md

 - Navigate to `http://localhost:8081` to see the app running in docker.
 - To stop docker image: `docker ps` grab the Container ID corresponding with the 'qe-todolist' image then `docker stop ${ContainerID}` with `${ContainerID}` replaced with the actual value.

-### Runnig front end test
+### Running front end tests
--Use any editor of your choice (preferable visual studio code) -Open new terminal and navigate to \qe-todolist\qe-todolist\QE_todolist_Automation\cypress\integration\
+- Use any editor of your choice (preferable visual studio code)
+- Open new terminal and navigate to \qe-todolist\qe-todolist\QE_todolist_Automation\cypress\integration\
--Run the command npm run cypress:open
+- Run the command npm run cypress:open
--This will open cypress (this requires cypress to be installed on your pc) -Choose the broser to run tests on
+- This will open cypress (this requires cypress to be installed on your pc)
+- Choose the broser to run tests on
--Click todo.spec.js link this will open the browser and you should see test running
+- Click todo.spec.js link this will open the browser and you should see test running